AM-Mahon/ProjectCodeEmpower/README.md

 - Accessibility
   - Audio clips for reading text
   - https://webaccess.berkeley.edu/resources/tips/web-accessibility
 - Funding Issues
   - Community Funding
   - Philanthropy

-## Landing Page:
+## Landing Page

 - Should have a quick welcome statement that is catchy and tells you how to use the website
 - Logo at the top left corner
 - ProjectCodeEmpower should be at the top of the site before the accross bar menu thingy
 - Menu in the top right corner:
   - Drop down menu with options for the following
     - Get Started//drop down menu
     - Lessons//drop down menu
     - Games//drop down menu
     - About Us //drop down menu
       - Mission Statement
       - Who We Are
     - For Parents and Educators//drop down menu, might need to add more data
     - Support Us
     - Contact Us
     - Licensing and Copyright

 ## Introduction to Computer Science

 - A short video showing how kids can use CS in the real world
 - We will be interviewing underrepresented minorities in CS at CU to explain why they like CS and have them answer a few quick, fun and easy prompts
 - Prompts for the video:
   - What is CS?
   - “Computers may seem mysterious and ... but they are actually just machines which follow a series of instructions called code.
 People just like you learn how to tell the computers what to do by writing this “code” in a way the computer can understand.
   - Why is CS interesting?
   - What is really fun about CS?
   - Something along the lines of this...

-## Coding Lessons:
+## Coding Lessons

 If they are struggling additional support will be provided
 There will be a switch between the symbolic code and python.
 This way they can see it symbolically because it's simpler, but also apply it to real code if they are at the level to do so.

 ### Lesson 1: print statements